Kakkart16/Kakkart16/README.md

-## Hi there 👋🏻, I am Tushar Kakkar, and I do Backend Development and Competitive Programming.
+## Hi there 👋🏻, I am Tushar Kakkar, and I do Software Development and Competitive Programming.

 ### A little more about me.